 The Financial Services industry has advanced the use of high performance computing in areas such as pricing, market positions, and risk management.
-By taking these compute-intensive workloads onto AWS, organizations have increased speed, scalability, and cost-savings.
-With AWS Batch, organizations can automate the resourcing and scheduling these jobs to save costs and accelerate decision-making and go-to-market speeds.
+By taking these compute-intensive workloads onto Amazon Web Services, organizations have increased speed, scalability, and cost-savings.
+With Amazon Batch, organizations can automate the resourcing and scheduling these jobs to save costs and accelerate decision-making and go-to-market speeds.

 Trading desks are constantly looking for opportunities to improve their positions by analyzing the day’s transaction costs, execution reporting, and market performance, among other areas.
 All of this requires require batch processing of large data sets from multiple sources after the trading day closes.
 Amazon Batch enables the automation of these workloads so that you can understand the pertinent risk going into the next day’s trading cycle and make better decisions based on data.